hellojavaer/ddal/README.md

 ## Extensions in the latest version 1.0.0-RELEASE

-- upgrade jsqlparser version to 1.2 to support more sql features
+- upgrade jsqlparser's version to 1.2 to support more sql features
 - optimize JSQLParserAdapter

 ## Extensions in version 1.0.0.M7